Jump to content

 - How you prefer to work

-- What drives you
+- What motivates you

-- ”Who you are”
+- Who you are

-Depending on where you can apply them, they can, e.g., change from being personal to being professional competencies.
+Depending on where you apply them, they can, e.g., change from being personal to being professional competencies.
 E.g., "creativity" can be a personal competency, but it becomes a professional competency when you put it in a professional context.

-Find your own skills - 3 concrete ideas
+3 concrete ideas

 Here's one more thing you can do!